Overview

 Schema checks are a set of predefined tests that help identify potential failures caused by schema updates.
 They check for issues like incompatibilities between subgraph schemas or breaking existing client operations.
 With schema checks, we can ensure that our schema changes won't cause issues when we deploy to production.

-There are two types of schema checks: build checks and operation checks.
+There are three types of schema checks: build checks, operation checks and linter checks.

 Build checks